fikrionii/eCommerce-Database-Analysis-with-SQL/README.md

 <kbd><img width="980" alt="image" src="https://github.com/fikrionii/eCommerce-Database-Analysis-with-SQL/blob/main/charts/question_3_chart.png"></kbd>

-Majority of sessions and orders are contributed by users on desktop.
+Majority of traffic sources are coming from users on desktop.
 Both desktop and mobile shows increased conversion rate from March to November 2012.
 Investigate why there are less session and orders from users who access through mobile, look into the the mobile webpages user interface and experience.

+### ✒ Q4: I'm worried that one of our more pessimistic board members may be concerned about the large % of traffic from gsearch.
+Can you pull **monthly trends for gsearch, alongside monthly trends for each of our other channels?**

 ***